abtion/guidelines/employee_manual/internal_days_&_community.md

 There are no rules, so feel free to think out of the box and don't hesitate to take initiative.
 We all love it!

-....
-Still hesitating?
-That is okay, just reach out to Angelle and have a chat with her :)

 ### Channels on slack
 Don't know to get started?
 Join the initiative on slack and add yourself to our channels on slack, #abventure, #cultureers, #bouldering!
 That is a very good start and source of inspiration for activities and other social events.